thurn/violet/notes/equipment.md

 - Bracers - Bracelet.
 Golden chain bracelet, small metal charms hang from it.
 Can store items in the bracelet, shrinks down into bracelet.
 - Cloak.
 Long black, high collar, cut to overlap chest and arms.
 Open white palm in a circle, rampant purple dragon.
 Proects from elements, activated feather fall if you fall.
 Four abilities: dimension door, mage armor, protection from arrows, sending.
 - Headwear - Headband.
 Mithral.
 Creates a globe of light and hovers at your shoulder, shedding light as a torch.
+- Cloak.
+Sailcloth, elaborate embroider, evokes waves of the sea.
+Repeating swirl of thread.
+Appears damp, lower edge appears soaked in water.
+Bonus vs fire damage, evasion against fire, less damage on reflex saves.
+Activate to extinguish nonmagical fire.
+Counter spells with the fire descriptor.
+- Cloak.
+White, as if woven by a gigantic spider.
+Spider embroidered on back, radiating pattern of web.
+Bonus on saves vs poison.
+Activate for spider climb and hold person.
+- Amulet - Brooch.
+Ruby set at head of straight pin, twinkles like eye of a gnome.
+Bonus to bluffing and diplomacy.
+- Amulet.
+Necklace of a leather thong strung with dragon's teeth.
+Natural weapon attacks and unarmed strikes overcome damage reduction as if they're magical weapons.

+## Tools

+- Teakwood harp, slender and graceful, strings from silver wire.
+Engraving of waves and fog.
+Perform bonus, create spell effects (control water, cure wounds, mind fog).
+- Set of picks, pins, and levers, supple leather bag, arcane runes.
+Really good thieve's tools.
+Spend arcane spell to get a bonus to open lock or disable device.
+- Elegant, stoppered galss bottle, dark viscous fluid.
+Opening bottle creates an invisible cloud of gas.
+You are immune, enemies with <3HD immediately die.
+- Cut crystal bottle, silvery liquid.
+Stopper is a single piece of smoky quartz.
+Invisible cloud of gas.
+Makes <10HD creatures other than you fall asleep.
+- Worn doeskin pouch, contains a few pebbles.
+Pebbles strike like a catapult stone.
+Bag has charges, deals variable amounts of bludgeoning damage.